After Pork Chop’s first soccer game, I put up a photo of him in all his new soccer gear on Facebook. He was so cute and sweaty and I was so proud.

 - First put on the long socks and pull them all the way up.
 They usually are long enough to go up the thigh!

-- Then, you are going to put on the shin guards.
+- Then, you are going to put on the shin guards over the sock.

-- Pull them up tight too, taking care to make sure the ankle padding is positioned correctly if the type of shin guard you purchased includes that.
+- Pull them up high too, taking care to make sure the ankle padding is positioned correctly if the type of shin guard you purchased includes that.

 - Easy peasy!